 REST: Go easy on yourself.
 No strenuous workout or long runs.
 Resting allows the physical and emotional restoration, that Acupuncture sets in motion, to continue.

 USE HEAT: From an Acupuncture perspective, many painful conditions are caused by stagnation.
-These stagnant blockages can cause pain.
-Acupuncture opens these channels, causing the flow of the body to improve, enhancing the healing process.
+Imagine a hose with a kink: imagine how the water builds up because of that kink in the hose; that's what stagnation is like.
+These stagnant blockages can cause pain in late stages; in the early stages these blockages can only be seen by acupuncture meridian imaging (Acugraph).
+Acupuncture opens these channels, causing the flow of the body to improve, eliminating the "kink in the hose" and thereby enhancing the healing process.

 AVOID ALCOHOL AND COFFEE: These drinks may cause dehydration, and it is very important to stay hydrated following an Acupuncture session, so the toxins released during the session can be properly flushed.